abamaxa/tvserver/README.md

 TV Server
 - provides ad free viewing of videos published on the public internet.
-- connects Youtube and PirateBay to your TV and lets you control them with your mobile phone.
+- connects Youtube to your TV and lets you control them with your mobile phone.
 - is a thin wrapper around [FFmpeg](https://ffmpeg.org/), [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [Transmission](https://transmissionbt.com/)